theforeman/foreman-one/README.md

 | >=  1.5         | 0.1            |
 | >=  1.8         | 0.3            |

-## Latest code
+## Latest code (recommended)

-You can get the develop branch of the plugin by specifying your Gemfile in this way:
+To use foreman-one with newer Versions of TheForeman >=1.8 you should add the following lines to your Gemfile.

     gem 'foreman_one', :git => "https://github.com/theforeman/foreman-one.git"
+    gem "fog", :git => "https://github.com/netways/fog.git", :branch => "net-v1.33.0"

 # Copyright